 7. Ensure your invoices are paid on time

 This entails submitting your invoices in the correct format, on time and to the correct person.
-Some clients only run payments at a specific day in the week, or the month, so even submitting invoices a day late could delay payment by a week or more.
+Some clients only run payments at a specific day in the week, or the month, so even submitting invoices a day late could delay the payment by a week or more.
 Even more important is to ensure your client pays you on time.
 Some clients make a habit of paying invoices late.
 Every month there’s a different excuse.
 Make sure you track your payments through the client’s system to ensure there aren’t any delays.

 8. Claim deposits back